jonamsalem/scRNA-Seq-Learning/README.md

 `Doublets` -  detect and remove doublets in single-cell RNA sequencing data.
 Doublets occur when two cells are captured within the same droplet, leading to mixed gene expression profiles.

 `Harmony` - use Harmony to correct batch effects and integrate data from different conditions.

+`Markers` - find markers using both FindConservedMarkers(across clusters but persistnet per condition), and FindMarkers (between conditions) in order to find differential expressed markers and to annotate cells.